 For example, another way a company could disappear from an exchange is through being acquired.
 Consider Mobileye.
 It went public, then got acquired by Intel, then got spun off last year as something individually tradable again.
 Business is complicated.
 Cardno is no longer traded, shareholders have had their capital returned after it was acquired.

 An expression of these types of outcomes is the 17 sell trades in the portfolio.
 An example of a sell was McDonalds after they sold Quintillian, the store location mapping software they developed in house.
 Another was Pitney Bowes after they sold MapInfo.
 But I also have MapInfo in there for the period it was a public company, it no longer is.
-This is all really hard work and you can see some of the messiness in this selection of tweets here as I try to work some of it out.
+This is all really hard work.

 Because all of this is so complicated, it is costly to purchase datasets of the trading history of all companies, including the ones no longer in existence.
 I don’t have the money for this.
 Intrinio has been in touch on Twitter offering a free trial but I haven’t heard anything more.
 I am, however, building a network that helps.
 For example, whilst attending Geomob Barcelona I met Rafael Roset.
 He is 2 from my right: